Occupational Therapy Assistant Overview

 Interested applicants need to be admitted to A-B Tech, attend student orientation, submit documentation and meet with an advisor in order to be considered for admittance into the OTA program.
 Applicants will be required to take the Test of Essential Academic Skills (TEAS).
 For application information, visit Competitive and Limited Programs.

 After successful completion of the national certification exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 To view the required curriculum courses and semester breakout, click here.